-If you are a business or a school that is a G Suite user, in addition to virtually unlimited storage, you have a great opportunity to use a Shared Drive option.
+If you are a business or a school that is a Google Workspace user, in addition to virtually unlimited storage, you have a great opportunity to use a Shared Drive option.

 Shared Drive is not connected to any personal account within the organization.
 It means that the files are owned by the whole organization as such, rather than by individuals.
 This fact has two major advantages:

 First of all, in this way you can avoid glitches that often arise in Google Drive due to lack of permissions.

 Secondly, you don’t have to move your entire database from one account to another if the key employee decides to leave the organization.

 For this very reason, we highly recommend teams to use Shared Drive with Pics.io.
 The best practice is to create a separate Shared Drive and provide Pics.io with access to that.
 In this case, you won’t have to give access to the rest of your Google Drive.